uring-mem-db/umd/README.md

 cargo run
 ```

+## Test

+It is possibile using redis client or redis protocol for testing.
+In benchmark for example we used `redis-benchmark`, but the plan is to working on custom protocol and better client.

 #### Testing with curl

+With curl only few commands are supported and the plan is to support the very foundamentals commands and retrieve stats.

 ```zsh
 curl --data "value" localhost:9999/key          # set
 curl --data "value EX 10" localhost:9999/key    # set with TTL 10s